XAU

 Where can I buy physical copper?

-Online bullion dealers like SD Bullion carry copper rounds and bars.
-Copper bullion is more of a collectible than an investment due to high premiums relative to spot price, but it's an affordable way to hold physical metal.
+Online bullion dealers carry copper rounds and bars in various sizes and designs.
+Copper bullion functions more as a collectible than an investment due to high premiums relative to spot price, but it is the most affordable way to hold physical metal and makes an excellent entry point for new collectors.

 Is buying physical copper worth it?